Art and Design

 To ensure high standards of teaching and learning in Art and Design, we implement a curriculum that is progressive throughout the whole school.
 Art and Design is taught as part of a cross-curricular half-termly topic, focusing on the knowledge and skills stated in the National Curriculum.

-Teachers plan lessons for their class using the Cornerstones curriculum for initial topic ideas and our progression documents to ensure appropriate skills and knowledge are covered.
+Teachers plan lessons for their class using our progression documents to ensure appropriate skills and knowledge are covered.
 This enables us to ensure that mixed age classes are experiencing the age-appropriate activities and allows teachers access to the ‘before and after’ skills and knowledge to support differentiation.
 Teachers use this document to plan their Art and Design lessons suitable to their class’s interests and topics covered.
 The progression document also ensures the National Curriculum is covered and that the skills/knowledge taught is progressive from year group to year group.
 This enables our children to acquire knowledge and understanding at a deeper level.

 Each child has a sketchbook.
 We give the child ownership of their sketchbook to foster their sense of creativity.
 Children use their sketchbooks to make initial sketches, develop skills, record ideas, and develop opinions.
 Through discussion, they explore how their own art can be inspired by the work of others and use subject-specific vocabulary to discuss key artworks and their own work.
 Children are encouraged to be confident art critics; they share their opinions and make informed observations about what will improve their own practical work.
 The work of local, national, and international artists is explored to enhance the children’s learning.
 Whole school ‘Art Days’ provide the children with the opportunity to work collaboratively and explore the different styles and techniques of a range of artists.